listingslab/massive-shoes-cup/README.md

 ## Massive Shoes Cup

-This is a finished technical test, which are used in the recruitment process for Software Development.
-The original brief is underneath
+We've used the Material UI Design System to rapidly prototype a React frontend which is a mobile first,  Progressive Web App.
+It also uses features developed by us; like the [Icon](frontend/src/Dashboard/theme/Icon.tsx) component and [redux](frontend/src/Dashboard/redux/store.ts) pattern.

-### Install & run
+### Install & Run

 1. #### Clone & install dependencies